Harshitha-2604/Mindful-Motion-Siddha-Based-ML-Body-Classification-Mudra-posture-correction-and-Chatbot/final/siddha-health-platform_cb/README.md

 - Interactive questionnaire to determine Siddha body type (dosha)
 - ML-powered analysis to classify users into body types using MLP Classifier
 - Personalized recommendations for diet, lifestyle, and exercise

-### Future Stages
+-
-- Stage 2: Mudra posture correction with real-time feedback
+### Stage 2: Mudra posture correction with real-time feedback
-- Stage 3: Interactive chatbot for health advice based on Siddha practices
+### Stage 3: Interactive chatbot for health advice based on Siddha practices

 ## Project Structure